Shashwat-Akhilesh-Shukla/AutoTrader/README.md

 # 🤖 Autonomous Trading Bot

-A Python-based trading bot that uses AI to analyze market data and execute trades on Indian stocks.
+A Python-based Autonomous trading bot that uses DeepSeek R1 to analyze market data and execute trades on Indian stocks.
+All autonomously!.
 Built with a Streamlit dashboard for easy monitoring and control.

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.11+
+- Python 3.12 recommended
 - PostgreSQL database
 - Dhan trading account (if you want to integrate with any other broker you can do so with minimal changes)
 - Krutrim Cloud API access